 What About Revolvers?

-Once again there were no revolvers in the top 10 and in fact, a revolver didn’t show up on the list until the #17 spot.
+Once again there were no revolvers in the top 10 guns for women and in fact, a revolver didn’t show up on the list until the #17 spot.
 This data truly dispels the myth that women “need” or “should” have a revolver.
 Of course, revolvers are an excellent choice for many women, so don’t misunderstand or misinterpret this data to believe revolvers are not valued or don’t have a place with the woman shooter.
 In fact, if I look at the total number of revolvers purchased (Not by brand) they would have been equivalent in number to the 5thplace spot on the list.
 Revolvers are best for use in a concealed carry purse and for many with weak hands unable to rack a slide on a semi-automatic pistol, they are a godsend.

 Other Favorite Guns of Women